nghianja/Coding-Assignment/README.md

 The following details the list of functions and their respective REST URLs provided by the system.

 - Login/logout as applicant or administrator.
+    - A root admin is created by default.
+User to replace password in `main.py` with a hashed one.
+    - *Feature to be implemented.
+See Todo[1].*
 - List all administrators.
 - Create a new administrator.
 - Update an administrator's details.